yusefali24/INST377/README.md

 #### [Link to the introduction to Git](git/)
 #### [Link to the introduction to JavaScript](javascript/)

-If you have any questions, contact Myeong Lee (myeong@umd.edu).
+If you have any questions, contact Donal Heidenblad (dheidenb@umd.edu).